jonathanmarch/AnalyticsApp/README.md

 # Client Side

-Run the following Angular App and change config to match the ports of the Development Server.
+Run the following Angular App and change API URL to match the URL of the Development Server.